AlexandreCharland/TournamentTic/README.md

 TODO operator counter
 This will allow you to 'fit' into category.
 The category are base on the powers of 2.

+There is an example to cut the operator amount.
+The branch Julia original implementation shows the OG Engine with a "naive" encoding.
+The current version has far less operator.

 There will some build in function that you can simply call.
 These function aren't free, they will have a fix cost that will be added to your final operation counter.

 If times allows it I will add my original engine from Julia (OG) and maybe some inefficiant joke engine.